seehorne/GetGrinnected/written reports/sprint 5/agile-review.md

 - We added a composable referred to as a snackbar that now when a user presses the favorite button on an event it will pop-up and say "this event has been added to your favorites".
 - Now when a user who utilizes android talk back opens the app we have descriptive alt text for all images and icons so that our app is explanatory to this use case.
 - A user can now go to the Accessibility section of the settings page and press on the size dropdown and it will offer them a variety of font sizes, when they select a different one all text on all screen will increase of decrease accordingly.
+- We added unit testing to our functions for username and email validation to ensure their outputs and functionalities acted as we expected.

 ### Refactorred Features / Screens